biothings/mygeneset.info/README.md

 #### 8. Connect to the Hub from web interface (BioThings Studio)

-Navigate to https://studio.biothings.io/ and create a connection to `http://localhost:HUB_API_PORT`
+Navigate to https://studio.biothings.io/ and create a connection to `http://localhost:HUB_API_PORT`, in which `HUB_API_PORT` is the port number specified in your configuration (default is 19480).